-San Miguel Consolidated Fire Protection District is the largest Fire District in San Diego County, formed on July 1, 1988 through a merger of the Spring Valley and Grossmont/Mt.
+San Miguel Consolidated Fire Protection District is one of the largest Fire Districts in San Diego County, formed on July 1, 1988 through a merger of the Spring Valley and Grossmont/Mt.
 Helix Fire Protection Districts, and again on July 3, 2008 with the East County Fire Protection District.
 Operating on a projected budget of $24,051,090 for Fiscal Year 2019/2020 and serving approximately 134,000 residents in the communities of Bostonia, Casa de Oro, Crest, Grossmont/Mt.
 Helix, La Presa, Rancho San Diego, Spring Valley and the unincorporated areas of El Cajon and La Mesa.

 Crews respond to a wide variety of calls covering various commercial and industrial operations, single-family residences, large multi-unit apartments and condominium projects, and an extensive urban/wildland interface area.

 The Fire Suppression/Operations Division consists of all firefighter personnel who staff the District’s eight stations and respond to all 9-1-1 calls.
 There are three platoons or “shifts” consisting of three people per unit, per station, and one Battalion Chief on duty, totaling 25-staffed positions per 24-hour day.

 All three platoons rotate duty coverage throughout the year resulting in 24-hour shifts calculated into a 56-hour work week.
 Each fire unit consists of a Firefighter Paramedic, Apparatus Engineer, and Fire Captain.

 Crews are responsible for responding to and mitigating a wide variety of hazardous situations not limited to Emergency Medical, Structural and Wildland Fires, Automobile Collisions, Natural Disasters, Rescues, Hazardous Materials, Terrorist Events, and Swiftwater Emergencies.